 Safety sensors are a pair of sensors that are mounted on each side of the garage door near the floor.
 The receiver sensor with an Amber or Red LED sensor sends a beam of infrared light to the sending sensor with a green LED, creating an invisible barrier.
 If an object, person, or animal crosses this barrier while the door is closing, the sensors detect the obstruction and reverse the door’s motion.
 This is an important safety feature that can help prevent accidents and injuries.

-Do install Garage Door Safety Sensors Need a Professional?
+Do installing Garage Door Safety Sensors Need a Professional?

 For the sake of effectiveness, Yes, installing garage door safety sensors should be done by a professional garage door technician.
 Installing safety sensors yourself can lead to mistakes because it needs some knowledge of electrical wiring and mechanical system, which can compromise the effectiveness of the sensors.
 But if you have enough knowledge and follow your manual instructions, Installing the sensor will be an easy task to do.